Postgraduate Course: Sustainability of Food Production (PGGE11165)

 Following an introductory session, the course covers a range of relevant topics and is taught by specialists.

-Session 1 Overview of the key challenges for sustainable food production
+Session 1 Overview of the course identifying key challenges for sustainable food production

 Session 2 Nutrient and Energy Use and Food Security